 Example:

-Let's take an example to demonstrate the set insertion using the insert function in C++:
+Let's consider an illustration to showcase the insertion of a set using the insert method in C++:

 // code for implementation of insert function in set